 Popee (political openness award): Recognizes extraordinary service to the cause of open government by an elected or appointed official, agency, or group of officials.

 Mopee (media openness award): Recognizes extraordinary service to the cause of open government by a media member or organization.

 Copee (citizen openness award): Recognizes extraordinary service to the cause of open government by a member of the public or public group.

 Scoopee (open records scoop of the year): For a journalist or media organization who (which) has used public records to highlight an issue or expose wrongdoing.

 Nopee (no friend of openness): For an individual or institution who (which) has disregarded or denigrated the state’s traditions of openness.

 Whistleblower of the year: Recognizes an individual who has come forward to help expose wrongdoing.

 Please submit nominations with any supporting documentation by Friday, Feb.
-15, to: email@example.com.
+14, 2020, to firstname.lastname@example.org.
 The winners will be selected by a Council committee, as in past years.
 The Council reserves the right to issue special awards or to not give an award in a particular category.

 The awards will be announced just prior to national Sunshine Week, March 16-21, and presented at the annual Watchdog Awards Dinner in Madison on Tuesday, April 21.